SOMHOLUK/vpc-network-bastion/README.md

 ### Step 6

-### Associated the public subnets with the PublicRouteTable to enable internet access for resources in that subnet
+### Associated/Linked the Public Route Table with public subnets so resources in those subnets can access the internet.

 <br>